APHA-CSU/btb-phylo/Readme.md

 ## <a name="pipe-dets"></a> Pipeline details

 The full pipeline consists of four main stages:
 1. Updating a local `.csv` that contains metadata for every processed APHA bovine-TB sample.
 The default path of this file is `./all_samples.csv`.
-When new samples are available in `s3-csu-003` this file is updated with new samples.
+When new samples are available in `s3-csu-003` this file is updated with new samples only.
 2. Filtering the samples by a set of criteria defined in either the [configuration file](#config-file) or a set of command line arguments.
 The metadata file for filtered samples is saved in the results directory.
 3. Downloading consensus sequences for the filtered sample set from `s3-csu-003`.
 If a consistent directory is used for storing consensus sequences, then only new samples will be downloaded.
 4. Performing phylogeny: Detecting snp sites using `snp-sites`, building a snp matrix using `snp-dists` and optionally building a phylogentic tree using `megacc`.

 ## Using the software

-Stages 1-4 in [pipeline detials](#pipe-dets) can be run in isolation or combination.
+Stages 1-4 in [pipeline detials](#pipe-dets) can be run in isolation or combination via a set of sub-commands.

 ### `python btb_phylo.py -h` (help)